History of Morocco: Mauretania (c. 300 BCE – c. 430 CE)

 Mauretania was an independent tribal Berber kingdom on the Mediterranean coast of north Africa, corresponding to northern modern-day Morocco from about the 3rd century BCE.
-The earliest known king of Mauretania was Baga who lived around 225 BC and possibly belonged to an older dynasty.
+The earliest known king of Mauretania was Baga who lived around 225 BCE and possibly belonged to an older dynasty.
 Some of its earliest recorded history relates to Phoenician and Carthaginian settlements such as Lixus and Chellah.
 The Berber kings ruled inland territories overshadowing the coastal outposts of Carthage and Rome, often as satellites, allowing Roman rule to exist.
 It became a client of the Roman empire in 33 BCE, then a full province after Emperor Caligula had the last king, Ptolemy of Mauretania, executed (39 CE or 40).

 Rome controlled the vast, ill-defined territory through alliances with the tribes rather than through military occupation, expanding its authority only to those areas that were economically useful or that could be defended without additional manpower.
 Hence, Roman administration never extended outside the restricted area of the northern coastal plain and valleys.
 This strategic region formed part of the Roman Empire, governed as Mauretania Tingitana, with the city of Volubilis as its capital.